Article Contents

 Let go of perfectionism

-Reduce worry and over-thinking
+Reduce over-thinking

 Journalling and Goal Setting